Monday, December 31, 2012

 81 are shot in a police intervention.**

-Every day, 282 people in America are shot in murders, assaults, suicides & suicide attempts, accidents, and police intervention.
+Every day, 282 people in America are shot in murders, assaults, suicides & suicide attempts,

 Every day, 86 people die from gun violence: 32 are murdered; 51 kill themselves; 2 die accidentally; 1, intent unknown.